What is OFAC?

 Need to get removed from the SDN and Blocked Persons List?
 There are several reasons why a company or individual may need help being removed from this list–a case of mistaken identity is often the case, but other issues like old or outdated information may persist on the SDN list before they are brought to the attention of those who have the authority to take them off of the list.

-In order to begin the process of OFAC SDN list removal, contacting the administration of the office to file for reconsideration is the very first step.
+In order to begin the process of OFAC SDN list removal, contacting the administration of the office to file for a reconsideration is the very first step.

 It may not be easy to get through to the office, but filing an administrative reconsideration is essential to ensuring that your designation can be changed and you will have a chance at being removed from the blocked persons list.
 This reconsideration must include the reasons why the OFAC designation is incorrect or has no real basis.
 If the designation is currently substantiated, evidence of steps taken to correct the issues presented and to remove any threats to economic national security.

+To help get your SDN List Removal application started, call us today to speak to an expert attorney who has dealt with cases like this before.
 No matter what you are facing, our team can help to remediate the situation and get you on the path towards compliance with US law.

 OFAC Compliance

-Ensuring that you comply with every rule that OFAC sets out for American business can be a trying task, but those OFAC lawyers with expertise in sanctions, import and export licensing, and other complex international trade issues can lead the way when it comes to OFAC compliance.
+Ensuring that you comply with every rule that OFAC sets out for American business can be a trying task, but those with expertise in sanctions, import and export licensing, and other complex international trade issues can lead the way when it comes to OFAC compliance.
 Regulatory statutes and laws can be difficult for even the most intelligent of investors, so passing off that onerous task to the legal professionals who have expertise in this field is a wise move.

 Oftentimes, issues of OFAC compliance that can sprout up include:

-• Limiting the exposure of US employees from those in sanctioned areas
+Limiting the exposure of US employees from those in sanctioned areas

-• Being in a related industry or sector to a sanctioned area
+Being in a related industry or sector to a sanctioned area

-• Having a large volume of international business with intense growth
+Having a large volume of international business with intense growth

-• Are exposed to high-risk contacts or end-users
+Are exposed to high-risk contacts or end-users

 In order to avoid paying large penalties and having to bankrupt your business, get ahead of OFAC compliance issues by starting a compliance program.
 With the help of our legal team, establishing an OFAC compliance program can save you millions of dollars of fines, fees, and other penalties in the long run.
+Contact us today to begin setting up your compliance readiness checklist and protect your assets for years to come, no matter what the political climate looks like.

 What Countries Are Blocked by OFAC

-sanctioned countries OFAC not only has regulations against working with certain individuals, like international criminals and terrorists, but also oversees sanctions against a few different countries.
+OFAC not only has regulations against working with certain individuals, like international criminals and terrorists, but also oversees sanctions against a few different countries.
 Included below is a list of several key countries that are blocked by OFAC, along with the general type of sanction program that they are a part of.

-• Cuba – Sanctions began in 1958 as an embargo on arms sales, and in 1962 this was extended to most exports, only excepting humanitarian aid and food.
+Cuba – Sanctions began in 1958 as an embargo on arms sales, and in 1962 this was extended to most exports, only excepting humanitarian aid and food.
 Today, the embargo remains but is not enforced as heavily as when it was established–US allies, for instance, may do business with Cuba, but American businesses are prohibited by sanctions.

-• Iran – US persons are completely prohibited from doing business with or maintaining accounts with those in Iran, due to ongoing tensions between the United States and the Iranian government.
+Iran – US persons are completely prohibited from doing business with or maintaining accounts with those in Iran, due to ongoing tensions between the United States and the Iranian government.

-• Libya – Due to the ongoing conflicts in Libya, first in 2011 and then updated in 2016, a full out ban was put upon anyone contributing to the destabilization of this country, whether that meant working to coerce or disrupt financial institutions or energy operations.
+Libya – Due to the ongoing conflicts in Libya, first in 2011 and then updated in 2016, a full out ban was put upon anyone contributing to the destabilization of this country, whether that meant working to coerce or disrupt financial institutions or energy operations.
 US persons are not allowed to participate in the Libyan economy if their aim is to further destabilize its fragile state.

-• North Korea – Long known for its violent dictatorship, all US persons are prohibited from transacting with North Korean industry in any way.
+North Korea – Long known for its violent dictatorship, all US persons are prohibited from transacting with North Korean industry in any way.

-• Russia/Ukraine – This program began in 2014 as a response to the crisis in the Ukraine and the subsequent Russian response, but was amended in 2019 by the Trump Administration to reflect a more open bond between the US and Russia.
+Russia/Ukraine – This program began in 2014 as a response to the crisis in the Ukraine and the subsequent Russian response, but was amended in 2019 by the Trump Administration to reflect a more open bond between the US and Russia.

-For more specific information on sanctions, take a look at the OFAC directory of common questions, or contact one of our OFAC attorneys to start consulting on your unique case.
+Other countries that have appeared on the list of sanctions programs include Burma, Sudan, Syria, Venezuela, and Zimbabwe.
+For more specific information on sanctions, take a look at the OFAC directory of common questions, or contact one of our legal professionals to start consulting on your unique case.